The Basic Living Standard: Freedom to Think, Freedom to Do, Freedom to Be with Personal Sovereignty that Brings Peace to All

 The simple difference between the world that is destroying us and the world we need is this principle: We should only take what we need to meet our basic and essential needs, and reject completely the idea that there is anything good in accumulation, control, or influence beyond that.

-No person or organisation should have the right hold or control any more than they need for themselves or those they have direct and meaningful responsibility for.
+No person or organisation should have the right to hold or control any more than they need for themselves or those they have direct and meaningful responsibility for.

 Abundance